inko-lang/inko/docs/source/getting-started/error-handling.md

 class async Main {
   fn async main {
-    let file = try!
-ReadWriteFile.new('hello.txt')
+    let file = ReadWriteFile.new('hello.txt').expect('failed to create the file')

-    try! file.write_string('Hello, World!')
-    try! file.seek(0)
+    file.write_string('Hello, World!').expect('failed to write to the file') file.seek(0).expect('failed to rewind the file cursor')

     let bytes = ByteArray.new

-    try! file.read_all(bytes)
+    file.read_all(bytes).expect('failed to read the file') }
 }
-}
 ```

-Here we rewind to the start using `try! file.seek(0)`, aborting if we encounter
+Here we rewind to the start using `file.seek(0).expect(...)`, aborting if we
-an error.
+encounter an error.
 After that we read the entire file into a `ByteArray`.
-As the name
+As
-suggests, `ByteArray` is a type that stores bytes.
-Since files can contain
+the name suggests, `ByteArray` is a type that stores bytes.
+Since files can
-virtually anything, reads operate on byte arrays instead of using strings.
+contain virtually anything, reads operate on byte arrays instead of using
+strings.

 To write the bytes back to STDOUT, we can use the `write_bytes` method: